-International Freshman
+International Freshmen

-Request your high school guidance counselor or principal to send a copy of your high school transcript.
+Freshmen seeking admission to Coker College must:

-Request your SAT, ACT and/or TOEFL score be sent to Coker College by using our institutional code of 5112 for the SAT or 3844 for the ACT.
+- Request your high school guidance counselor or principal to send a copy of your high school transcript, including a notarized English translation if applicable.
+The transcript must show proof of graduation or its equivalent. - Request that your SAT or ACT score be sent to Coker College by using our institutional code of 5112 for the SAT or 3844 for the ACT. - Request your TOEFL or IELTS score be sent to Coker College.